 Compare credit cards with ‘free’ travel insurance

 The table below displays a snapshot of premium credit cards on Canstar’s database that offer complimentary travel insurance, sorted by provider name (alphabetically).
 The products displayed are based on a monthly spend of $5,000.
+Click here to compare all premium credit cards on Canstar.

 Is credit card travel insurance worth it?